Antminer S5 Review – Profitable Or Not?

 Antminer S5 Profitability

-We have already made it clear that the Antminer S5 is not a profitable mining machine if you are after profits.
+We have already made it clear that the Antminer S5 is not a profitable mining machine.
 But let’s look at exactly why this machine is no longer considered a profitable machine.

 Bitcoin miners solve complex math puzzles to verify Bitcoin transactions in a hashing language known as the SHA-256.
 The Bitcoin payment protocol, one the other hand, was coded in such a way that the complexity of the hashes solved by miners adjusts after a while.
 When the complexity increases, an ASIC’s hashing power is affected negatively.